Washington D.C.

 Wood Thrush Hylocichla mustelina ©Steve Maslowski - US Fish and Wildlife Service Website

 Article One of the United States Constitution provides for a federal district, distinct from the states, to serve as the permanent national capital.
-The centers of all three branches of the federal government of the United States are located in the District, as are many of the nation’s monuments and museums.
+The centres of all three branches of the federal government of the United States are located in the District, as are many of the nation’s monuments and museums.

-The U.S. National Park Service manages most of the natural habitat in Washington, D.C., including Rock Creek Park, the Chesapeake and Ohio Canal National Historical Park, the National Mall, Theodore Roosevelt Island, and Anacostia Park.[42]
-The only significant area of natural habitat not managed by the National Park Service is the U.S. National Arboretum, which is operated by the U.S. Department of Agriculture.[43]
-The Great Falls of the Potomac River are located upstream (i.e. northwest) of Washington.
+Washington, D.C. has a total area of less than 200 km² (70 square miles).
+The District has three major natural flowing streams: the Potomac River and its tributaries, the Anacostia Rive rand Rock Creek.
+The US National Park Service manages most of the natural habitat in the District., including Rock Creek Park, the Chesapeake and Ohio Canal National Historical Park, the National Mall, Theodore Roosevelt Island, and Anacostia Park.
+The only significant area of natural habitat not managed by the National Park Service is the US National Arboretum, which is operated by the Department of Agriculture.

-Washington has a humid subtropical climate (Köppen climate classification: Cfa), typical of Mid-Atlantic U.S. areas removed from bodies of water, with four distinct seasons.
-The District is located in plant hardiness zone 8a near downtown, and zone 7b elsewhere in the city, indicating a temperate climate.[46]
-Spring and fall are mild, with low humidity, while winter brings sustained cool temperatures and annual snowfall averaging 16.6 inches (420 mm).
-Average winter lows tend to be around 30 °F (-1 °C) from mid-December to mid-February.
+D.C. has a humid subtropical climate, typical of Mid-Atlantic US areas removed from bodies of water, with four distinct seasons.
+Spring and fall are mild, with low humidity, while winter brings sustained cool temperatures and annual snowfall averaging c.
+17 inches.
+Average winter lows tend to be around -1 °C from mid-December to mid-February.
 Blizzards affect Washington on average once every four to six years.
 The most violent storms are called “nor’easters”, which typically feature high winds, heavy rains, and occasional snow.
-These storms often affect large sections of the U.S. East Coast.[47]
+These storms often affect large sections of the East Coast.
+Summers tend to be hot and humid, with daily high temperatures in July and August averaging 30 °C. The combination of heat and humidity in the summer brings very frequent thunderstorms, some of which occasionally produce tornadoes in the area.

 Contributors